Complete curves in the moduli space of polarized K3 surfaces and hyper-K\"ahler manifolds: Degrees of ample classes on Kummer surfaces

-(2) When $d$ is odd, there are integral classes of the type (\cite[Theorem~2.7]{gs2})\footnote{When $d=1$ and the principally polarized surface $(A,H_A)$ is indecomposable, the image of $\Kum(A)$ by the morphism associated with the linear system $|H|$ is a quartic surface in $\P^3$ with sixteen nodes and sixteen everywhere tangent planes (classically called ``tropes''), each containing six nodes.\ Each trope gives rise to a conic with class of the type $\frac12( H-E_{i_1}-\dots- E_{i_6})$.\ When the surface $(A,H_A)$ is the product of principally polarized elliptic curves $A_1$ and $ A_2$, these sixteen conics become unions of copies of $A_1$ and $A_2$ meeting transversely at one point. }
+(M2) There are integral classes of the type $\frac12(H+ E_{i_1}+\dots+ E_{i_6})$ (see \cite[Theorem~2.7]{gs2}\footnote{When the principally polarized surface $(A,H_A)$ is indecomposable, the image of $\Kum(A)$ by the morphism associated with the linear system $|H|$ is a quartic surface in $\P^3$ with sixteen nodes and sixteen everywhere tangent planes (classically called ``tropes''), each containing six nodes.\ Each trope gives rise to a conic with class of the type $\frac12( H-E_{i_1}-\dots- E_{i_6})$.\ When the surface $(A,H_A)$ is the product of principally polarized elliptic curves $A_1$ and $ A_2$, these sixteen conics become unions of copies of $A_1$ and $A_2$ meeting transversely at one point (\cite[Section~3.1]{dole}). }) so we may also consider primitive integral classes of the form